farhantanvir1/starter-hugo-academic-Farhan/content/publication/example/index.md

 author_notes: []
 publication_short: In IEEE CIBCB 2021
 abstract: >-
-  Drug-drug interaction (DDI) indicates the event where a particular drug’s desired course of action is modified

-  when taken together with other drugs (s).
-While it is crucial to identify drug-drug interactions, it is quite impossible to detect all possible DDIs for a new drug during the clinical trial.
-Therefore, many computational methods are proposed for this task.
-In this paper, we propose a novel method, HIN-DDI

-  for discovering DDIs.
   We design a heterogeneous information network (HIN) to model relations between these entities.
 Afterward, we extract the rich semantic relationships among these entities using

   different meta-path-based topological features.
 An extensive set of features are fed to different classifiers for DDI prediction.
 tags: []